-String theorist and author of The Elegant Universe, Brian Greene is one of the world’s leading theoretical physicists and a brilliant, entertaining communicator of cutting-edge scientific concepts.
-The Washington Post described him as “the single best explainer of abstruse concepts in the world today.”
+Brian Greene is one of the world’s leading theoretical physicists and a brilliant, entertaining communicator of cutting-edge scientific concepts.
+A Professor of Physics and of Mathematics at Columbia University, Greene has been described by The Washington Post as “the single best explainer of abstruse concepts in the world today.”

 - Brian Greene Discusses the Higgs Discovery at Aspen Ideas Festival (2012)